UUÂãÁÄÖ±²¥

 2. •

-with relevant profits in excess of £25m, and
+have relevant profits in excess of £25m

 FA 2022, s 34; RPDT10100

-Companies will be within the scope of the rules where they undertake residential property development activities in respect of UK land in which they, or a related company, have, or have had, an interest, provided that interest forms, or formed, part of trading stock.
+Companies will be within the scope of the rules where they undertake residential property development activities in respect of UK land in which they, or a related company, have or have had an interest, provided that interest forms, or formed, part of trading stock.
 Property investment companies (including those using a build-to-rent model) are therefore excluded from the remit of the regime.

-Broadly, trading profits for RPDT are calculated as for corporation tax, but with some significant
+Broadly, trading profits for RPDT are calculated as for corporation tax, but with some significant adjustments.
+For example, loan relationship

 Continue reading the full document

-To gain access to additional expert tax guidance, workflow tools, and tax research, register for a free trial of Tolley+â„¢
+To gain access to additional expert tax guidance, workflow tools, generative tax AI, and tax research, register for a free trial of Tolley+â„¢

 Rob Durrant-Walker